 The Research Foundation is the instrument of the University that commercializes inventions through royalty agreements with external organizations for the mutual benefit of the University and full-time or part-time faculty and staff members, Non-faculty academic employees and student employees or student participants involved in University research.
 The University assigns to the Research Foundation all rights to those inventions that should be exploited.
 Any surplus funds realized by the Foundation from this activity are allocated to fund the research and education programs of the University.

 - Implementation; Commercialization and Royalties, Patent Prosecution and Commercialization

-- The Research Foundation purchases services of the director of the TCO to prosecute patents, explore commercialization, and negotiate agreements.
+- The Research Foundation purchases services of the director of PIVOT Center to prosecute patents, explore commercialization, and negotiate agreements.
 The Research Foundation shares royalty income with inventors in accordance with University practice (see Sec.III.G. below).